-Key Species and Habitats
+Key Habitats and Species

-Key Species and Habitats for Alderney
+Key Habitats and Species for Alderney

 Vulnerable (e.g. rare, declining, or sensitive to pressures)